0LNetworkCommunity/libra-legacy-v6/language/stdlib/README.md

 │   ├── *.move
 │   └── doc/*.md                            # Generated documentation for the Diem Framework modules
 ├── nursery/*.move                          # Move modules that are not published on-chain, but are used for testing and debugging locally
 ├── src                                     # Compilation and generation of information from Move source files in the Diem Framework.
-Not designed to be used as a Rust diemry
+Not designed to be used as a Rust library
 ├── tests
 └── transaction_scripts/*.move              # Move source files for allowed transaction scripts
     └── doc/*.md                            # Generated documentation for allowed transaction scripts